skip to main content

 GLP-1 Medicare Drug Negotiation Price List

-In January 2025, the Centers for Medicare and Medicaid Services (CMS) announced the inclusion of GLP-1 receptor agonists – specifically semaglutide-based medications Ozempic, Wegovy and Rybelsus – in the second cycle of the Medicare Drug Price Negotiation Program, as per the Inflation Reduction Act.
+In January 2025, the Centers for Medicare and Medicaid Services (CMS) announced the inclusion of GLP-1 receptor agonists in the second cycle of the Medicare Drug Price Negotiation Program, as per the Inflation Reduction Act.
+Specifically, semaglutide-based medications Ozempic, Wegovy and Rybelsus were included.

-Negotiations with manufacturers are scheduled throughout 2025, with the newly negotiated prices set to take effect in 2027.
+Negotiations with manufacturers were scheduled throughout 2025, with the newly negotiated prices set to take effect in 2027.
 This initiative aims to reduce out-of-pocket costs for Medicare beneficiaries and address the high expenditures associated with these medications.
-Notably, CMS will treat all formulations of semaglutide (regardless of brand name, dosage form or approved indication) as a single product for negotiation purposes, potentially leading to more uniform and substantial price reductions across these therapies.
+Notably, CMS will treat all formulations of semaglutide as a single product for negotiation purposes (regardless of brand name, dosage form or approved indication), potentially leading to more uniform and substantial price reductions across these therapies.

 GLP-1 receptor agonists, widely used for managing type 2 diabetes and obesity, represented over $14 billion in Medicare Part D spending from November 2023 to October 2024, underscoring their significant financial impact on the program.